Races of Starsong

 Wood Elf Battlecry

 “Belief?
 Do not be stupid, pink-skin.
-Belief and faith is weak compared to arrow and tooth.
+Belief and faith is weak compared to arrow and hate.
 Riffid does not give us anything besides a harsh place to die in.
 She does not tolerate weakness or worship.”

 Quoth Gersarne, warchief of the 4th tribe